orsanakbaba/Lagrange-interpolation-learning-app/README.md

 The project and source code is created by Manus AI (www.manus.im).

-And the ap is deployed by Manus AI, accessible at : [https://shxcpocd.manus.space/](https://sbxwsdyv.manus.space)
+The running app is deployed by Manus AI to WWW and publicly accessible at : [https://shxcpocd.manus.space/](https://sbxwsdyv.manus.space)

 Lagrange polynomial - From Wikipedia
 ===============